Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Does a property price drop look likely in Istanbul as of 2026?

-As of early 2026, the likelihood of a meaningful nominal price drop in Istanbul over the next 12 months is low, though a slow squeeze where prices rise slower than inflation (meaning real declines) is more realistic.
+As of 2026, the chance of a meaningful nominal property price drop in Istanbul over the next 12 months looks medium for weak old stock and low for quality, rentable homes.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Istanbul.